Will DMT Be the Answer to Addiction?

 Just What is DMT?

 DMT is N,N-Dimethyltryptamine, a chemical substance that occurs in many plants and animals.
 Most folks know it as a psychedelic.
-Largely because of its long and storied history as a ritual aid for various indigenous peoples, as well as a brief run of popularity in the Swinging ’60s.
+That’s largely because of its long and storied history as a ritual aid for various indigenous peoples, as well as a brief run of popularity in the Swinging ’60s.
 More pharmacological types prefer the term psychotropic.

 DMT acts fast and subsides quickly.
 But its effects are nonetheless intense.
 Think LSD or magic mushrooms without the wait — or the commitment.
 DMT can be inhaled, ingested, or injected.
 Its effects, however, depend on the dose, as well as its mode of administration.
 When inhaled or injected, the effects last about five to 15 minutes.
 When orally ingested as in the ayahuasca brew, effects can last three hours or more.
 However it’s consumed, DMT generally produces vivid “projections” of mystical experiences involving euphoria and dynamic hallucinations of geometric forms.
 (Thanks Wiki!)